American Legion Memorial Highway

 A ground breaking ceremony, with PennDOT, state, and local officials in attendance, took place on July 10, 2013 for the reconstruction of Exit 178 in Luzerne County.
 Work began in June of that year and will entail widening the Interstate as well as rehabilitating existing bridges over Lidy Road, PA 315, and Plane Street, replacing the pedestrian bridge just north of Exit 178, construction of new exit and entrance ramps, three new roundabouts, construction of two new bridges, and construction of a new roadway.
 On March 25, 2014, the northbound and southbound ramps at Exit 178A were closed in preparation of the combining of the two interchanges.
 The $41.9 million project is expected to be completed in November 2015.

 Road rage is a problem on roads, and on the morning of January 4, 2014, it took a deadly turn when a man from Maine was shot and killed along the southbound lanes near Exit 3 in Franklin County.
 Timothy Davison called 911 while traveling northbound around 2 AM and told operators he had been chased at least 15 miles by a truck that looked like a Ford Ranger and one of the occupants was firing a weapon at him.
 The suspect rammed the victim's vehicle, forcing it into the median, and once it was disabled, the suspect approached and fired several rounds.
-State Police have offered a reward of $10,000 for any information leading to an arrest, and the family of Timothy Davison has offered an additional $10,000.
-A break in the case was announced on February 19 by the State Police after forensics released details about paint that was lifted from the victim's SUV.
+State Police offered a reward of $10,000 for any information leading to an arrest, and the family of Timothy Davison offered an additional $10,000.
+On February 19, the State Police released details about paint that was lifted from the victim's SUV.
 It has been determined the suspect was driving a Lapis blue Ford Ranger truck that was manufactured between 1993 and 1997.
+Twenty months after that incident, John Wayne Strawser Jr. of Belington, West Virginia was arrested for killing his ex-girlfriend, Amy Lou Buckingham, in Tunnelton, West Virginia.
+When that made the news, Jamie and Courtney Breese, a couple from Waynesboro, say they argued with Strawser the night of the shooting, and he may have mistaken Davison's SUV for theirs.
+Strawser was convicted of first-degree murder in the death of Buckingham in April 2015 and sentenced to life in prison in West Virginia.
+He was then sentenced to a second consecutive life sentence in the death of Davison in August 2019.

 Divots began to appear in the pavement along a 20-mile-long section in Luzerne County in May 2014.
 PennDOT engineers took core samples from the Interstate in the area that had been resurfaced just two years prior.
 The cores that were extracted all crumbled in the cross-section of the pavement that was laid in 1988, but the pavement that was laid during construction of I-81 held together.
 In all, over a dozen core samples were taken from different parts of the expressway on May 13.
 Those samples were then shipped to a testing facility in Harrisburg to determine what happened and the proper course of action to fix the problem.